Fireman killed as fire-hit building collapses in Kerala | Law-Order

 Several units of fire service personnel rushed to the spot to douse the flames and the blaze was extinguished, he added.

+Chief Minister Pinarayi Vijayan, General Education and Labour Minister V Sivankutty and Leader of Opposition in the Assembly V D Satheesan expressed grief in light of the tragedy.

+In a message, the Chief Minister said he conveyed his condolence to Ranjith's family members.

-Condoling the death, General Education Minister V Sivankutty, in a Facebook post, said the fire in the building was ''unfortunate'' and the government would carry out a probe into the incident.
+Minister Sivankutty, in a Facebook post, said the fire in the building was ''unfortunate'' and the government would carry out a probe into the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)